CESNET/NEMEA-SIoT/lora-collector/tests/README.md

 All test input datasets contain UniRec records which simulates traffic statistics traffic captured by lora-collector.

 ## LoRaWAN packet parser - PKT Data 01 GW01
-Use Case: This test verifies the correct decoding of information from the incoming payloud.
+Use Case: This test verifies the correct decoding of information from the incoming payload.
 For data simulation we used real captured data from the traffic of the campus gateway GW01.

 Test: LoRaWAN parser test - it must contain the required correct values.